dotmaster/NodeBase/README.md

       logging: true
       some:'opts',
         someMore: 'defaults'
+    myObj.someMember
+    # will output
+    #[someClass.someMember] --Fri, 04 Mar 2011 11:53:16 GMT  [ERROR] hello there <--OUTPUT OF LOGLEVEL WILL BE COLORED
-    myObj.someMember # should output  [someClass]  -- Thu, 03 Mar 2011 22:01:29 GMT  hello there
+    #[someClass.someMember] --Fri, 04 Mar 2011 11:53:16 GMT  [LOG] hello there

 ## Reserved words